-- Aluminum Foil
+- Aluminum Foil or Nail clips

 - Nail Files/Nail buffer

 Step 1: Remove the top layer of the nail by filing it down.
 You will know you have removed the top layer when you notice that the shine is gone from the nail.
-By taking this step you are breaking the nail’s “seal” and making it much easier to remove.
+By taking this step you are breaking the color’s “seal” and making it much easier to remove.